Dosa recipe (step by step) – Recipes Plaza

-It is perhaps one of the famous dishes from south india, which is can be served for morning breakfast or also as an evening snack with coconut chutney and sambar.
+It is perhaps one of the famous dishes from south India, which can be served for morning breakfast or also as an evening snack with coconut chutney and sambar.

-Dosa are made up of fermented rice and urad dal batter.
+It is made up of fermented rice and urad dal batter.
 They are then cooked on a flat/dosa pan.
 Thin flat layered crepes.
-Anyone not used to making a dosa might think this is a difficult process, but I’m here to declare that it absolutely is not.
+Anyone not used to making a dosa might think this is a difficult process, but I’m here to declare that it is not.

-Dosas are so delicious they are sure to please everyone and they are a certain kid favorite.
-Dosas are so delicious they are sure to please everyone and they are a certain kid favorite
+It is so delicious they are sure to please everyone and they are a certain kid’s favorite.

 for batter: